Killed in the Line of Duty………..

 68 Dunlace Road in Clapton is a beautiful looking property as we can see below from the google street image, even with the scaffolding up around the house next door!

 In 1913, John Coleman Barrell’s widowed father remarried to Lilian Alberta Stoakes.
 At the time our young John Coleman Barrell would have been aged just 7.
 For whatever reason, it appears that John Junior remained with his grandmother after his father’s new marriage and was brought up by them in their family home.
 John Coleman Barrell, a widowed rubber curer aged 33 of 68 Dunlace Road, Clapton married Lilian Alberta Stoakes, a spinster waitress aged 23 of 68 Dunlace Road, Clapton on 14 September 1913 at All Saints Parish Church, Clapton.
 The groom’s father was cabinetmaker John Coleman Barrell (deceased) and the bride’s father was glassblower Benjamin Douglas Stoakes (deceased).
 Witnesses to the marriage were John Henry Louis Webb and Jessie Jane Edith Webb.
 A copy of the marriage register entry is shown below.
 It appears that the couple had one daughter, Joyce L Barrell, who was born in 1922 in Hackney in 3Q 1922, which would have been John’s half-sister.
-Whether John and Joyce knew each other I am unable to say, but it would be nice to think that they did spend time with each other.
+Whether John and Joyce knew each other we are unable to say, but it would be nice to think that they did spend time with each other.

 (Marriage of John Coleman Barrell and Lilian Alberta Stoakes)